advenk/av-blog/src/data/blog/gsoc25/gsoc-week-3.md

 description: "Week 3 of GSoC'25: Building, evaluating, and benchmarking LLM-based information extraction for Hindi using the BenchIE dataset.
 Models, prompts, metrics, and what we learned."
 ---

-> "It may be that today's large neural networks are slightly conscious." — Ilya Sutskever
+> It may be that today's large neural networks are slightly conscious. — Ilya Sutskever

 ## Introduction

-Week 3 of my GSoC'25 journey was all about scaling up: from setup and debugging to running with LLMs on Hindi information extraction.
+Week 3 of my GSoC'25 journey was all about scaling up: from setup and debugging to running experiments with LLMs on Hindi information extraction.
 This week, I evaluated the performance of current open source LLMs on Open Information Extraction (OIE) tasks.
 We established a framework to test the performance of a LLM through ollama on a full Hindi-BenchIE dataset.
 We then systematically compared models and prompting strategies, and tried to figure out what works (and what doesn't) for extracting structured knowledge from Hindi text.

 This post explains our setup, methodology, and results.